IsmaUPC/Dino/README.md

 - GUI: Gameplay Screen Pause Menu : RESUME, SETTINGS, BACK TO TITLE, EXIT

 - You can light bonfires with the fireball
+- When you get out of reach, the bats return to their initial position.

 ## Controls